max212118/max212118/README.md

 # 👋 I'm Maxence, a freelance Shopify Consultant

 Welcome to my GitHub profile!
-Here, you'll find a collection of my projects, tools, and contributions related to e-commerce, automation, and custom Shopify solutions.
+Here, you'll find a collection of projects, some tools related to e-commerce, automation, and custom Shopify solutions.

 ---